 Reading, literacy and numeracy are at the heart of our curriculum; students have the opportunity to develop their reading through our successful Accelerated Reader programme.
 Reciprocal reading and numeracy skills are part of our Personal Development programme.

 Our curriculum is mapped out for each year group and cross-referenced against departments.
 This allows students to develop transferable skills, giving them the ability to adapt to different challenges which is vital to life beyond school.

-We use the school’s Six Strands of Success Model to support teaching and learning and students use Knowledge Organisers to promote independent learning.
-Virtual learning is used as part of the independent study programme and is also incorporated into lessons and homework via Google Classroom and Loom.
+We use TKAT’s Teaching Cycle model to support teaching and learning and students use Knowledge Organisers to promote independent learning.
+Virtual learning is used as part of the independent study programme and is also incorporated into lessons and homework via Google Classroom.

 The learning inside the classroom is enhanced by our extra-curricular and super-curricular programmes.

 Our Key Stage 3 curriculum builds on the knowledge gained at KS2 and gives students the tools they need to carry on to KS4 and beyond.
 Towards the end of Year 9, students choose their GCSE options.
 Parents and students are supported through these choices by expert tutors and subject teachers, along with a comprehensive CEIAG programme.